CodeEdelmann/countdown/api/README.md

  - Run `make start`
  - Run `make migrate`

-At this point, the API can be used.
+At this point, the API can be called by making requests to `http://localhost:8888`.
 When done, please use the below command to stop the API and remove the containers.

  - Run `make stop`